Das Amt: Stefanie Hemmer (from season 3)

 Over the course of the series, Hemmer becomes the mayor - using her role to publicise the town and advance her career.
 Her character skilfully plays the employees of the building authority off against each other.
 As a woman and social democrat, she is not taken seriously by either Stüsser or Hagen.
 Her predecessors in the mayoral office (including Lutz Herkenrath as Mayor Dr Behr) also make sporadic guest appearances.

 Hans-Günther Timpel (season 4)

 Timpel takes over Rüdiger's role during his trip to Africa, in season 4.
 Lünebach assists Timpel in gaining his position through forged certificates, which suggest Timpel is a genius.
 Unfortunately, Timpel's clumsiness is noticed by his office peers.
 Timpel was initially supposed to work for Kimmel, but with Lünebach's help, he was quickly transferred.
 Timpel views Hagen as a role model and he attempts to emulate him.
-Romantically, Timel begins the season with a possessive girlfriend called Babsi.
+Romantically, Timpel begins the season with a possessive girlfriend called Babsi.
 Their relationship comes to an end at the conclusion of the fourth season when Babsi raises her suspicions of Timpel have an affair with Nadia.